jean-pierreBoth/graphembed/README.md

 *Large Scale decomposition via convex programming  2017*
     M.Danisch T.H Hubert Chan and M.Sozio

 The decomposition of the graph in maximally dense groups of nodes is implemented and used to assess the quality of the embeddings in a structural way.
-See module *validation*
+See module *validation* and the comments on the embedding of the *Orkut* graph where we can use the community data provided with the graph.

 ## Some data sets